pwestlin/customerordermicroservices/README.md

 ## TODO
-* Another service that combines info from the order-service and customer-service (using coroutines?)
+* Another service that combines info from the order-service and customer-service (using coroutines?) like a...web client?
 * OpenFeign?
 * Ribbon?
 * Hystrix?